 “He may be right.
-He may be crazy, but it hurts to know that he isn’t a fan of everything we’ve done since Minority,” said Mike Dirnt, Green Day founding member and bassist.
+He may be crazy, but it hurts to know that he isn’t a fan of everything we’ve done since Minority,” said Mike Dirnt, Green Day founding member, and bassist.
 “I still think Billy Joel is the best songwriter in the world.
 No hard feelings.
 He always has a VIP space in our fan club if he wants it.”

 Billy Joel has publicly struggled with his substance abuse since facing DUI charges in the early 2000s.
-Green Day famously took a break from touring early last year that coincided with Billy Joel’s stint in rehab.
 However, the rock icon claimed to be sober and clear-headed long before announcing his plans to move away from the band.

 “Maybe one day I’ll be able to listen to those old albums again and feel something but, until then, I’m putting Kerplunk in a box and keeping it in the garage next to my copy of River of Dreams,” the piano man said.
 “To all the Green Day fans out there I just want to say keep fighting the good fight, you are stronger than I am.”

-There is no word at this time on what his next musical infatuation will be.
+There is no word at this time on what Joel’s next musical infatuation will be.

 Article by Drew Kaufman.